User registration

 OneginiCustomRegistrationCallback().submitSuccessAction(data: String?)

-After this succeeds, the overlapping registration flow will continue by starting the PIN creation flow as described in create PIN events.
+After this succeeds, the overlapping registration flow continues by starting the PIN creation flow as described in create PIN events.

 To cancel the current custom registration flow, use: